dfarrel1/dfarrel1.github.io/markdown/index.md

 ----

 > [github] |
 > [linkedIn] |
 > [resume][web]

 ----

->  In love with data driven decision making and building the platforms that enable it.
+> Enabling data driven decision making through well-architected cloud solutions.

 ----

 Experience
 ---------

+**[Defense Digital Service], Rogue Squadron** - Data Architect
+Washington DC, November 2020 - Present

+* Designed, developed and deployed a real-time streaming analytics platform for ingestion of and machine learning on IoT data.

+* Established a cloud-based data brokering service allowing for integration of external data producers and data consumers across the DoD.

-**Latch** - Senior Manager, Data Engineering
+**[Latch]** - Senior Manager, Data Engineering
-New York, Sept 2019 – Present
+New York, Sept 2019 – Nov 2020

 * Managed a team of five including three data engineers, a data scientist, and a business analyst

-* Delivered several cross-company services: Data Centralization and Governance, Data Ecosystem Management with Automated Analytics, Company Operational Notifications, CRM to ERP Integration, PII Anonymization, ML Pipeline Development and Deployment Framework
+* Delivered several cross-company services: Data Centralization and Governance, Data Ecosystem Management with Automated Analytics, Company Operational Notifications, CRM to ERP Integration, PII Anonymization, ML Pipeline Development and Deployment Framework.

-* Worked with diverse stakeholders while constantly adapting to meet the data needs at Latch.
+* Coordinated central data platform initiatives with diverse stakeholders while constantly adapting to meet the day-to-day data needs at Latch.

-**Capital One** - Principal Data Engineer
+**[Capital One]** - Principal Data Engineer
 New York, May 2017 – Sept 2019

-* Lead Card-on-file Detections: Successfully built and deployed a classification pipeline that identifies for all credit card holders which merchants have stored their credentials on file.
+* Lead Card-on-file Detections: Successfully deployed a classification pipeline that identifies for all credit card holders which merchants have stored their credentials on file.

 * Developed a general purpose data visualization tool for handling highly inter-related categorical variables at high volumes, high state variability, low documentation and low stability.
 Leveraged Spark and D3.
 Implemented on credit card transaction data.